Home

 Hard SkillsSoft Skills

-• Leadership in Energy and Environmental Design (LEED) Accredited Professional: Being LEED-accredited showcases an understanding of sustainable building and environmental design principles, valuable for those focusing on green projects.
+• Leadership in Energy and Environmental Design (LEED) Accredited Professional: Demonstrates understanding of sustainable building and environmental design principles.

-• Professional Wetland Scientist (PWS): This credential is crucial for those working with wetland areas, ensuring adherence to environmental preservation and regulatory compliance.
+• Professional Wetland Scientist (PWS): Crucial for those working with wetland delineations, jurisdictional determinations, and permitting.

-• Registered Environmental Manager (REM): Recognizes advanced experience and understanding in environmental management and regulatory compliance, ideal for leadership roles.
+• Registered Environmental Manager (REM): Recognizes advanced experience and understanding in environmental management and regulatory compliance.

-• Diplomate, American Academy of Environmental Engineers and Scientists (Board Certification): This is a prestigious certification, affirming expertise and leadership in environmental engineering and science.
+• Diplomate, American Academy of Environmental Engineers and Scientists: A prestigious board certification affirming expertise and leadership.

-• Certified Hazardous Materials Manager (CHMM): Essential for professionals dealing with hazardous substances, ensuring safety and regulatory compliance.
+• Certified Hazardous Materials Manager (CHMM): Essential for professionals dealing with hazardous substances, including PFAS waste streams.

 How to format your environmental scientist resume